rydmike/flex_color_picker/README.md

 additional information.

 The source code of the [live Web example](https://rydmike.com/flexcolorpicker/) is included in the package example folder, in "example/lib/demo".
-By studying it, you can see a practical examples of how to use all the features it uses.
+By studying it, you can see a practical example of how to use all the features it uses.

 The live Web demo also has tooltips showing the used API behind every demonstrated interactive control.
 This